GamehunterKaan/AutoPWN-Suite/README.md

 - [ ] Meterpreter payload generator with common evasion techniques.
 - [ ] Fileless malware unique to AutoPWN Suite.
 - [ ] Daemon mode.
-- [ ] Option to send results via email or webhook.
 - [ ] Web application analysis.
 - [ ] Web application content discovery mode. (dirbusting)
 - [ ] Option to use as a module.